 There are 33 academic departments in the College.
 Each department participates in the assessment of student learning outcomes.
 To better manage the process, the departments are on asynchronous two-year cycles.
 The departments offering career programs (AAS degrees) are on odd year cycles.
 The most recent began in 2013 and will end in 2015.
 The departments offering transfer (AA or AS) degrees, along with the Developmental Math and English Basic Skills departments, are on even year cycles.
 The most recent ended in Spring 2013.

 Each academic department has an assessment liaison.
-The Center has one or more CIE Fellows whose responsibility it is to work with the liaisons as they coordinate the development assessment plans within their departments.
+The Center has one or more CIE Fellows whose responsibility it is to work with the liaisons as they coordinate the development of assessment plans within their departments.
 Assessment workshops, co-sponsored by Faculty Development, are offered throughout the academic year.
 These workshops provide liaisons with information concerning each phase of the assessment process.
 Additionally, the Faculty Senate has established a Learning Assessment Committee (LAC) to oversee the process of assessment.

 Bergen Community College